site2site/site2site.github.io/lectures/week1/attitude.md

 ### The aesthetics of techno-fetishism have the capacity to sever architecture from technological reality.

+>	"We will no longer say experiment, laboratory, global."
+	-Mark Wigley

+### How can we normalize technology through representation?

 *	![Iain Hamilton Grant, Graham Harman, Quentin Meillasoux, Ray Brassier](http://xylem.aegean.gr/~modestos/mo.blog/wp-content/uploads/2009/04/speculative-realism-materialism.jpg)